COOL-LAMPS. VII. Quantifying Strong-lens Scaling Relations with 177 Cluster-scale Strong Gravitational Lenses in DECaLS: Discussion

 In general, we expect that all of the unmasked flux from cluster cores at the angular scales considered in this work originates from genuine cluster members.
 Any modest background correction that could be made will also be effectively captured in the redshift dependence of the fits (e.g., Figure \ref{3d_plane_plot}).
 While we must also consider associated galaxy populations in the immediate large-scale structure when considering galaxy clusters projected onto the sky---as such structures may also be projected onto the cluster core---those galaxies will also contribute to the lensing effect and will have their mass and light captured by the methodology presented here.

-We also note that our sample contains extremely few examples of systems which have a measured Einstein radius of $\theta_E\lessapprox2^{\prime\prime}$.
+As shown in Figure \ref{einstein_zitrin} and quantified in Section \ref{Einstein Radius}, our sample becomes incomplete at a measured Einstein radius of $3.09^{\prime\prime}$---falling to 50\% incomplete by $2.11^{\prime\prime}$.
 To some extent, this is a consequence of our chosen sample of cluster-scale lenses, which we would generally expect to have larger Einstein radii.
 However, we caution that there exists a large scatter between the total halo mass and Einstein radius \citep{2022ApJ...928...87F}.
-Systems whose arcs are separated from the central galaxy at small radii may also be located directly within the discernable BCG light.
+Systems whose arcs are separated from the central galaxy at small radii may also be located directly within the discernible BCG light.
 This would not only make them hard to visually notice, but it would also make them unsuitable for this analysis because the source light would be significantly blended together with the lensing cluster light.
-While we thus expect this work to undersample the small-Einstein-radius regime, it is not apparent that this significantly alters our findings.
+While we thus expect and demonstrate that this work undersamples the small-Einstein-radius regime, it is not apparent that this significantly alters our findings.

-In addition, our use of relatively shallow ground-based imaging limits the $5\sigma$ point-source magnitude depth of objects in the $g$, $r$, and $z$-band filters to $\approx$ 24.7, 23.9, and 23.0 respectively in the average case of two exposures per filter \citep{2019AJ....157..168D}.
-Systems with a lens redshift $z\gtrapprox1$ are barely visible even in $\mathit{z}$-band LS DR9 imaging data, and they are also simply a rarer type of lensing system in the universe \citep{2019ApJ...878..122L}.
-Both the data depth and intrinsic redshift distribution of lenses shape the redshift distribution in this work.
+In addition, our use of relatively shallow ground-based imaging limits the $5\sigma$ point-source magnitude depth of objects in the $g$-, $r$-, and $z$-band filters to $\approx$ 24.7, 23.9, and 23.0, respectively in the average case of two exposures per filter \citep{2019AJ....157..168D}.
+Systems with a lens redshift $z\gtrapprox1$ are barely visible even in $\mathit{z}$-band LS DR9 imaging data, and they are also simply a rarer type of strong lens in the Universe \citep{2019ApJ...878..122L}.
+Both the data depth and intrinsic redshift distribution of lenses shape the redshift distribution of the clusters in this work.